ronaldbradford/readyset-tutorial/cache/README.md

 - `unsupported`

-## Determining if a query is cacheable
+## Determining if a Query is Cacheable

 In addition to queries that you execute and are listed as `readyset supported`, you can manually validate an SQL statement using the `EXPLAIN CREATE CACHE FROM <sql>` command.